-Ward: There are many reasons why ISVs might choose to integrate with simple payment solutions.
+Choudhury: There are many reasons why ISVs might choose to integrate with simple payment solutions.

 First and foremost, ISVs may be attracted to the perceived ease of integration.
 ISVs might also like the idea of a flat-rate pricing model that they can pass along to their merchants.

 Second, in some cases, ISVs do not necessarily understand the nuances of payment processing and how various offerings compare to one another.
 However, thanks to big marketing budgets and awareness campaigns, players like Stripe can attract ISVs simply by name recognition.